To: College of A&S Department Chairs and Faculty

 The virtual private network (VPN) allows faculty and staff to securely access systems on the UA network while using a public network connection.
 The following list describes when it is typically necessary to connect to the VPN.

-- The VPN is necessary to remotely access data on faculty or staff office systems from off campus using either a desktop or laptop.
+- The VPN is necessary to remotely access data on faculty or staff office systems off campus using either a desktop or laptop.
 Remote Desktop (RDP) is necessary to log into the faculty or staff office computers from another computer either on or off campus.

 - It is necessary to connect to the VPN when using a computer off campus to access folders/files on an office PC or folders/files on the share drive or home drive.
 In order to do this, the faculty or staff should first log into VPN, then log into RDP.